-Based on the nature of our business, we anticipate incurring operating losses in the foreseeable future.
-We base this expectation, in part, on the fact that very few mineral properties in the exploration stage ultimately develop into producing and profitable mines.
-Our future financial results are also uncertain due to a number of factors, some of which are outside our control.
-These factors include, but are not limited to: (1) our ability to raise additional funding; - the market price for graphite, vanadium, gold and uranium; (2) the results of our exploration programs and metallurgy analysis on our mineral properties; (3) the political instability in Madagascar; and (4) our ability to find joint venture and/or off-take partners for the development of our property interests.
+Based on the nature of our business, we anticipate incurring operating losses for the foreseeable future.
+We base this expectation, in part, on the fact that very few mineral properties in the exploration stage are ultimately developed into producing and profitable mines.
+Our future financial results are uncertain due to a number of factors, some of which are outside the Company's control.
+These factors include, but are not limited to: (1) our ability to raise additional funding; (2) the market price for graphite and vanadium; (3) the results of the exploration programs and metallurgical analysis of our mineral properties; (4) the political instability and/or environmental regulations that may adversely impact costs and ability to operate in Madagascar; and (5) our ability to find joint venture and/or off-take partners in order to advance the development of our mineral properties.

-Any future equity financing will cause existing shareholders to experience dilution of their interest in our Company.
-In the event we are not successful in raising additional financing, we anticipate that we will not be able to proceed with our business plan.
-In such a case, we may decide to discontinue our current business plan and seek other business opportunities in the resource sector.
-Any business opportunity would require our management to perform diligence on possible acquisition of additional resource properties.
-Such due diligence would likely include purchase investigation costs such as professional fees by consulting geologists, preparation of geological reports on the properties, conducting title searches and travel costs for site visits.
-It is anticipated that such costs will not be sufficient to acquire any resource property and additional funds will be required to close any possible acquisition.
+Any future equity financing will cause existing shareholders to experience dilution of their ownership interest in the Company.
+In the event the Company is not successful in raising additional financing, we anticipate the Company will not be able to proceed with its existing business plan.
+In such a case, the Company may decide to discontinue or modify its business plan and seek other business opportunities in the resource sector.

-During this period, we will need to maintain our periodic filings with the appropriate regulatory authorities and will incur legal and accounting costs.
-In the event no other such opportunities are available and we cannot raise additional capital to sustain operations, we may be forced to discontinue business.
-We do not have any specific alternative business opportunities in mind and have not planned for any such contingency.
+During this period, the Company will need to maintain periodic filings with the appropriate regulatory authorities and will incur legal, accounting, administrative and exchange listing costs.
+In the event no other such opportunities are available and the Company cannot raise additional funding to sustain operations, the Company may be forced to discontinue the business.
+The Company does not have any specific alternative business opportunities under consideration and has not planned for any such contingency.

-Due to our lack of operating history and present inability to generate revenues, our auditors have stated their opinion that there currently exists substantial doubt about our ability to continue as a going concern.
+Due to the lack of operating history and present inability to generate revenues, the Company auditors have stated their opinion in the notes to our audited financial statements in the annual report on Form 10-K and the Company has included in Note 1 of this financial statements that there currently exists doubt as to the Company's ability to continue as a going concern.